swiftdemand/swiftprotocol/README.md

 **Region Multiplier:** Several different income tiers will exist based on cost of living associated with each region.
 The tiers and the multipliers associated with them will be decided by the Delegated Nodes.
 The region that each citizen belongs to will be validated by Identity Providers when added to the blockchain.
 These multipliers will range between 0.01x to 1.0x.

 ## DAO Based Governance
 The Swift Protocol features an internal system that simulates a decentralized government.
-Swift Citizens have the responsibility to elect representitives that will have various powers within the government system.
-These Delegated Nodes are required to both maintain the blockchain while occasionally creating new blocks as well as active vote on important issues that occur.
+Swift Citizens have the responsibility to elect representitives known as Delegated Nodes that will have various powers within the government system.
+These Delegated Nodes are required to both maintain the blockchain, forge new blocks, and vote proposals.

 ### Elections
 Each Swift Citizen has the ability to cast one vote on the network during elections.
 Nodes that receive the most votes will be elected to serve during that election cycle.
 The amount of nodes is decided by the following formula: (10 + (swift_citizens/100000))